 On the deck, from bow to stern, are pinstripes of full teak.
 With 4 electrically powered winches, this boat makes it easier to handle.
 All of the 4 winches are placed at the back of the cockpit, making the lounging area clean, with no ropes in the way.

-The forward owner’s cabin has bed-level hull windows featuring a minimalist concept with a large island bed and a thick mattress which also has a separate shower compartment.
+The forward owner’s cabin has bed-level hull windows featuring a minimalist concept with a large island bed and a thick mattress, including a separate shower compartment.

 It is designed with an overall length of 49’7” (15m) and a waterline length of 44’5” (13.58m) while having a 14’7” (4.49m) beamwidth.
 It covers a 1,290 ft2 (129.1m2) sail area and has a carrying capacity of 66 gallons (300 L) of fuel and 68 gallons (310 L) of water.
 The X4.9 is powered by a diesel engine with 57 HP (42.5 kW).